Students explore the latest STEM careers – the science and the scientists – through videos, research and discussion.

 There are many questions around the climate crisis that need to be answered.
-What most teachers are grappling with in the classroom though are two questions: the first is an empirical question, Is anthropogenic climate change, its dangers and urgency real?
-Why/ Why not?; and the second is an ethical question, Do we have a responsibility to future generations?
+Teachers generally grapple with two questions in the classroom: the first is an empirical question — is anthropogenic climate change, its dangers and urgency real?
+Why/ Why not?; and the second is an ethical question — do we have a responsibility to future generations?
 Why/ Why not?

-This pack can be used to show the relevancy of all areas of the Sciences using the Science Understanding’ and ‘Science Inquiry’ strands, and therefore delivered alongside such topical teaching including Biological Sciences (ACSSU112), (ACSSU176) Chemical Sciences (ACSSU151), Physical Sciences (ACSSU155) (ACSSU182) (ACSSU190) and Earth and Space Sciences (ACSSU116), (ACSSU189) and Units 1, 2, 3, 4 of Earth and Environmental Science.
+This pack can be used to show the relevance of all areas of the science using the Science Understanding and Science Inquiry strands.
+It can therefore be delivered alongside topical teaching of Biological Sciences (ACSSU112), (ACSSU176), Chemical Sciences (ACSSU151), Physical Sciences (ACSSU155) (ACSSU182) (ACSSU190) and Earth and Space Sciences (ACSSU116), (ACSSU189) and Units 1, 2, 3, 4 of Earth and Environmental Science.

 Login or Sign up for FREE to download STEM Pack 10: Climate Change